misterola/FOrgy/README.md

 The functions of sub-commands are as stated in the CLI help shown earlier.
 You can always view usage of sub-commands using: ```python -m forgy-app sub-command-name --help```.
 <br/>

 Note that the get_metadata sub-command requires an optional GoogleBooks API key.
 The get_metadata sub-command in **forgy** is built on two major books API (Google and Openlibrary) which are freely available.

-Openlibrary API is available for free with some api request per sec limit to enforce responsible usage.
-Google BooksAPI has a default quota of about 1000 api calls per month which can theoretically be increased.
+Openlibrary API is available for free with some API request per sec limit to enforce responsible usage.
+Google BooksAPI has a default quota of about 1000 API calls per month which can theoretically be increased.

 To avoid overwhelming a single API and provide access to more book metadata, providing Google BooksAPI key is important and forgy